 15. Obligations to Inform, Amendments & Data Protection Officer

 15.2.
-Section 19 of the Agreement regarding Famly‘s right to amend the terms of the Agreement applies to changes to this DPA as this DPA forms part of the Agreement.
-For the avoidance of doubt, this does not apply to notifications of new Sub-Processors under clause 6.3.
+Clause 19 of the Agreement regarding Famly‘s right to amend the terms of the Agreement applies to changes to this DPA as this DPA forms part of the Agreement.
+For the avoidance of doubt, this does not apply to notifications of new Sub-Processors under Clause 6.3.

 15.3.
 Famly has appointed a Data Protection Officer, who is responsible for matters relating to privacy and data protection.
 This Data Protection Officer can be reached at the following address:

 16.1.
 The Parties must notify each other of a point of contact for any issues related to data protection arising out of or in connection with the Agreement and this DPA.

 16.2.
 For any such matters, the Customer can reach out to the Famly Security & Privacy Team at firstname.lastname@example.org.

 16.3.
 The Customer will inform Famly of its point of contact (“Customer Point of Contact”).
 Such contact shall be the main point of contact when Famly is assisting with Data Subject Requests, informing of Data Breaches, and informing the Customer of new Sub-Processors or amendments to this DPA.

 17.1.
 Except as amended by this DPA, the Agreement will remain in full force and effect.
 Where individual regulations of this DPA are invalid or unenforceable, the validity and enforceability of the other regulations of this DPA shall not be affected.

 17.2.
 In the event of any conflict or inconsistency among the following documents, the order of precedence will be: (i) any Transfer Mechanism, (ii) Annex 2 (California Consumer Privacy Act), (iii) this DPA, and (iv) the Agreement.

 18. Governing Law & Dispute Resolution